nulib-ds/dsgn-106/4-teamwork-in-design-thinking-and-communication/chapter-4-all.md

 - How will we know when we\'ve reached genuine agreement?

-To serve their purpose most effectively, team charters must be comprehensive and specific; as Matthieu and Rapp explain:
+To serve their purpose most effectively, team charters must be comprehensive and specific.
+As Matthieu and Rapp explain:

-Teams with high-quality charters are more likely to have thoroughly outlined member roles and interaction processes early on, so members can better concentrate on taskwork without pausing to debate issues already addressed in the team charter and can thereby perform better.
+> Teams with high-quality charters are more likely to have thoroughly outlined member roles and interaction processes early on, so members can better concentrate on taskwork without pausing to debate issues already addressed in the team charter and can thereby perform better.
 To the extent that the charter is comprehensive, it should lay the foundation for a wide variety of circumstances that the team may confront (p.
 92).[^3]

 Experience from design instructors is that successful teams use their team charter to hold each other accountable in six specific ways.
 Team members: